Positive Guidance

 Running around and or leaving the classroom

 Children sent home for disciplinary issues may NOT return for 24hrs.
-When necessary, the Center Director and Teacher will meet with parents to discuss methods to curb behavior.
+When necessary, the KKCC’s Director and Teacher will meet with parents to discuss methods to curb behavior.
 Should the behavior continue past 30 days, we will require that parents seek help and collaborate with Project Win or the Infants and Toddler's Program.
 Should the parent(s) refuse to work with Project Win or the Infant's and Toddler's Program to remedy the problem, it will result in the termination of services.
-Ninety (90) days after the parent(s) have partnered with Project Win or the Infants the Center Director shall re-evaluate.
-Should the behavior continue KKCC reserves the right to terminate services.
+Ninety (90) days after the parent(s) have partnered with Project Win or the Infants the KKCC’s Director shall re-evaluate.
+Should the behavior continue we reserve the right to terminate services.

 Videotaping Behavior